Machine-Learned Potentials for Solvation Modeling: Taxonomy, Techniques and Performances

 Kernel-based potentials use non-parametric methods such as kernel ridge regression (KRR) and Gaussian process regression (GPR) to interpolate molecular energies and forces from quantum mechanical reference data.
 These models rely on a kernel function that quantifies similarity between molecular or atomic environments, typically using symmetry-preserving descriptors.

-Kernel models are strictly data-driven and, although they scale poorly with training set size compared to neural networks, they offer high accuracy in the low-data regime and can enforce desirable physical symmetries (e.g., permutational, rotational, and translational invariance) by construction.
+Kernel models are strictly data-driven.
+While they scale poorly with training set size compared to neural networks, they offer high accuracy in the low-data regime.
+Further, they can enforce desirable physical symmetries (e.g., permutational, rotational, and translational invariance) by construction.
 Force predictions are obtained via analytic derivatives of the energy, yielding energy-conserving and fully consistent gradients.
 These features make kernel-based potentials particularly attractive for solvation modeling tasks involving vibrational spectroscopy, conformer ranking, microsolvated clusters, or accurate force-driven dynamics in small to medium-sized systems.

 \paragraph*{Kernel ridge regression with physics-inspired descriptors}